rophenceojiambo/Reinforcement-Learning/README.md

 - `Data Analysis`: This folder contains our Reinforcement Learning algorithms implemented in this project, specifically `Q-Learning`, `SARSA` and `DQN`.

-- `Data`: This folder contains the data sets used for the stocks
+- `Data`: This folder contains the data sets used for the stocks.
+The quantmod package was used to retrieve the stock price data from Yahoo Finance.
+We collect data from four stocks (Apple, Amazon, Johnson & Johnson, Netflix) from January 1, 2010 to December 31, 2022.

 - `Figures`: This folder contains figures used in this project.
 GIFs, Pseudo codes, equations, and plots for the implementation of the RL algorithms are included.